 I remember being an 18 years old girl, living the carefree life of a teenager when suddenly, in one evening, everything shifted, leaving me with a deep wound that has changed my life forever.

-We make choices on a daily base.
+We make choices on a daily basis.
 From the basic ones like “what am I going to wear today?”, to the more important ones like “what am I going to do with my life?”

-On that dark November evening my 21 years old sister chose to bring her life to an end.
+On that dark November evening, my 21 years old sister chose to bring her life to an end.